skesgin/Vulkan/VKTS/README.md

 Changelog:
 ----------

+05/07/2016
+- Added queue for executed tasks and removed old interface.

 05/06/2016
 - Added object limit for scene graph.
 - Made own vector, list and map classes more robust.